Jimmy Uso: Early life

 Jonathan Solofa Fatu was born in San Francisco on August 22, 1985, nine minutes before his twin brother, Joshua Samuel, to parents Talisua Fuavai and professional wrestler Solofa Fatu Jr. He is of Samoan descent and is a member of the Anoaʻi family.
 He later attended Escambia High School and University of West Alabama alongside his twin brother.

 Professional wrestling career

-Independent circuit (2008–2009)
+Early career (2008–2009)

 Jonathan made his professional wrestling debut as a tag team named The Samoan Soldiers with his brother on December 12, 2008, at NWA Prime Time in Columbus, Georgia.
 Jonathan debuted as John Fatu.
 In 2009, he and his brother wrestled twice as a tag team for Xtreme Championship Wrestling (XCW) in Texas.

 World Wrestling Entertainment/WWE (2010–present)

 Florida Championship Wrestling (2010)

 The Uso Brothers debuted in Florida Championship wrestling in January 2010, along with his younger brother, Joshua by defeating The Rotundo Brothers (Duke and Bo) on January 14.
 In a clash of the generational wrestlers on February 18, The Rotundo Brothers teamed up with Wes Brisco to defeat The Usos and Donny Marlow.
 They continued their association with Marlow at the television tapings on February 25, when he accompanied them to ringside for a victory against Titus O'Neil and Big E Langston.
 In March, they were joined by Sarona Snuka, who began acting as their manager and on March 13, The Usos defeated The Fortunate Sons (Joe Hennig and Brett DiBiase) to win the FCW Florida Tag Team Championship.
 They made their first title defense at the March 18 television tapings by defeating The Dudebusters (Trent Baretta and Caylen Croft) to retain.
 They went on to successfully defend the championship against Percy Watson and Darren Young, Hunico and Tito Nieves, Skip Sheffield and Darren Young, and The Dudebusters, who they defeated by disqualification when Tamina pulled the referee out of the ring to stop him from counting the pinfall.
 On June 3, The Usos lost the Florida Tag Team Championship to "Los Aviadores" (Hunico and Dos Equis).